OGDCL provides water pumps, food hampers to flood affectees in Sindh

 Continuing the legacy of extending help in emergencies, natural catastrophes and disasters, OGDCL has played a key role in providing immediate relief to affected communities in the wake of torrential rains and flash floods during the monsoon season.

-Being a responsible corporate, the company responded to the calamity by mobilizing its own resources, distributing 80 food hampers among the flood victims in Kunnararea of Taluka and Hyderabad districts under its Corporate Social Responsibility (CSR) program.
+Being a responsible Corporate, the company responded to the calamity by mobilizing its own resources distributed 80 food hampers among the flood victims in Kunnar area of Taluka and Hyderabad districts under its Corporate Social Responsibility (CSR) program.
 Furthermore, the company also handed over water pumps to notables of the local community around OGDCL Kunnar OIL Field for draining the flood water.
-Regional and field authorities of OGDCL distributed the relief items at the company’s Kunnar Oil Field.
+Regional and Field Authorities of OGDCL distributed the relief items at the company’s Kunnar Oil Field.